akshayjain3450/task2_computernetworks/README.md

 2. Multithreaded UDP Server
 3. P2P LAN Network using NS3
 4. CSMA LAN Network using NS3
-5. Theory on Sockets, Multithreading, TCP, UDP
+5. Theory on Sockets, Multithreading, TCP, UDP and Pooling of Socket